Kumud-Arora/HackUTD-2023/README.md

 ## Description:

 Our web-app, Home Sweet Home, is a C++ program that helps users determine their eligibility to purchase a house based on their provided information.
-The program implements various features such as user authentification, visualization of data, and gathers user information.
+The program gathers user information and implements features such as visualization of data.
 It uses specific criteria to make an eligibility decision.
 It is a handy tool for individuals looking to buy a home to assess their eligibility before starting the home buying process.
 This project was developed as part of the HackUTD 2023 hackathon.

 ## Usage:

-1. Clone the repository to your local machine: git clone https://github.com/snehanangunoori/HackUTD-2023.git.
+1. Clone the repository to your local machine: git clone: https://kumud-arora.github.io/HomeSweetHome.github.io/
 2. In order to test the cpp file, compile the `main.cpp` file using a C++ compiler: g++ main.cpp -o homesweethome.
-3. Run the web application: www.homesweethome.select.
+3. Run the web application: https://kumud-arora.github.io/HomeSweetHome.github.io/
 4. Follow the prompts to input your information.